along with the website i decided to start this blog and use it to offer insights into the creation process of the soon to be released models.

 – addition of details here and there: the staff is now more refined, the clothing has sewings/strings, the pouch and the sleeves were to be drawn after real historical items, let me show them below.

-Unfortunately i don’t remember where the the pouch’s image come from, but the right drawing is from a great book i’m using for historical references:
+Unfortunately i don’t remember where the pouch’s image comes from, but the other pic is from a great book i’m using for historical references, ” Auguste Racinet – The Costume History”

 At this point i was ready to pass the concept to the sculptor, Alessandro Depaoli: he’s a great guy who understood i was at my first experience in making a miniature and helped a lot during the whole process.